-Diethelene glycol (also known as DEG, 2,2-oxydiethanol and glycol ether ether diglycol) is a clear, colourless, odourless liquid with the formula C4H10O3.
+Diethylene glycol (also known as DEG, 2,2-oxydiethanol and diglycol) is a clear, colourless, odourless liquid with the formula C4H10O3.
 It is soluble both in water and in many organic compounds and has hygroscopic properties which makes it a useful industrial chemical.

 How is it produced?

-The chemical industry tries to maximise the production of monoethylene glycol in this process but diethylene glycol is a very useful by-product.
+The chemical industry tries to maximise the production of monoethylene glycol in this process, however, diethylene glycol is a very useful by-product.

 How is it stored and distributed?

-Di ethylene glycol can be stored in stainless steel, aluminium, or lined drums, tank cars, or tank trucks.
-It has a specific gravity of 1.118 and a flash point of 154 °C (closed cup).
-It is not regulated for transport on road, rail, air, or sea but it is classified as harmful, and is harmful if swallowed.
+Diethylene glycol can be stored in stainless steel, aluminium, or lined drums, tank cars, or tank trucks.
+It has a specific gravity of 1.118 and a flashpoint of 143 °C (open cup).
+This results in a flammability rating of 1 under the NFPA 704 indicating the compound requires considerable preheating before ignition could occur.
+It is not regulated for transport on road, rail, air, or sea but it is classified as harmful and can be toxic if swallowed.

-Di ethylene glycol has a variety of uses in industry.
-The tobacco industry makes use of its hygroscopic properties and uses it as humectant in tobacco production.
-This same property also makes it useful in the treatment of paper, cork, glue, and cellophane and it is utilised as a dehydrant in the natural gas industry where it removes the water from the gas pipelines.
+Diethylene glycol has a variety of uses in the industry.
+The tobacco industry makes use of its hygroscopic properties by utilising it as a humectant in tobacco products to control the moisture of the tobacco filler.
+This same property also makes it useful in the treatment of paper, cork, glue, and cellophane and it is utilised as a dehydrant in the natural gas industry where it removes water from gas pipelines.

-Di ethylene glycol is also used as a chemical intermediate in the manufacture of unsaturated polyester resins, plasticisers, acrylate and methacrylate resins, and urethanes.
-In the U.S. and Western Europe 51% of DEG is consumed in this way.
+The compound is also used as a chemical intermediate in the manufacture of unsaturated polyester resins, plasticisers, acrylate and methacrylate resins, and urethanes.
+In the U.S. and Western Europe, 51% of DEG is consumed in this way.

-However, in Japan it is most utilised as a cement grinding aid.
-It can also be used in petroleum solvent extraction, and can be found in printing ink, and drywall joint compound.
+However, in Japan, it is mostly utilised as a cement grinding aid.
+It can also be used in petroleum solvent extraction and can be found in printing ink and drywall joint compounds.